CCsharkC/Discord-OpenBot/README.md

 # Discord-OpenSBot

-OpenSBot is a 100% free, open-source, totally modifiable bot for disocrd
+OpenSBot is a python based 100% free, open-source, totally modifiable bot for disocrd